 I suggest you make it clear that your review will be your honest opinion and you stick to reviewing products you truly believe in.
 It’s a similar situation to affiliate marketing.

 Just remember your reputation is important.

 These are a variation of the same idea except here the company will collaborate with you to write the post.

 It’s basically an advert and it’s very important to label the sponsored post clearly.

 If you do accept sponsored posts I suggest you’re selective about which products you accept and keep these posts to a minimum.

 This can be a very successful way of making money.
-Charge a modest monthly fee for access to useful material and a support community.
+Charge a modest monthly fee for access to useful material and a supportive community.

 Membership sites can work for a wide variety of niches from help starting a business to diet and exercise.

 Think of it as a form of group coaching.